home-assistant/developers.home-assistant/docs/api/native-app-integration/sending-data.md

 ## Fire an event

 Fire an event in Home Assistant.
+Please be mindful of the data structure as documented on our [Data Science portal](https://data.home-assistant.io/docs/events/#database-table).

 ```json
 {